 - Preheat a medium sized frying pan to medium heat.
 Cut dough into eight pieces (I usually just eyeball it).
 On a lightly floured surface, roll out each piece into about a 6″ circle (Each piece should be pretty thin, like ⅛ in.
 Honestly, I usually go a touch over 6").

 - Add a little oil or non-stick spray to your frying pan.
-Cook each circle for 2-3 minutes or until bubbly and golden brown on the bottom.
+Cook each circle on medium-low heat for 2-3 minutes or until bubbly and golden brown on the bottom.
 Then flip the circle over and cook for another 2-3 minutes on the other side.
 While the Naan is cooking, melt your butter.

 - Brush the top (bubbly side) of each naan with melted butter.
 I add garlic and salt to my butter, but you can just do the butter if you aren't feeling the extra work.